TYVisualTeam/lerna-changelog/README.md

 ### GitHub Token

-Since `lerna-changelog` interacts with the GitHub API you may run into rate limiting issues which can be resolved by supplying a "personal access token":
+Since `lerna-changelog` interacts with the GitLab API you may run into rate limiting issues which can be resolved by supplying a "personal access token":

 ```
-export GITHUB_AUTH="..."
+export AUTH_TOKEN="..."
 ```

-You'll need a [personal access token](https://github.com/settings/tokens) for the GitHub API with the `repo` scope for private repositories or just `public_repo` scope for public repositories.
+You'll need a [personal access token](https://github.com/settings/tokens) for the GitLab API with the `read_repository` scope for your private repositories.

 Configuration